FrancaBa/SeaQC-X-Denmark/README.md

 Contributions to this project are welcome.
 Please fork the repository, make your changes, and submit a merge request with a clear description of your modifications.

 # Authors and acknowledgment
 This project is carried out by Franca Bauer under the supervision of Jian Su.
-By question, please feel free to reach out to frb@dmi.dk or jis@dmi.dk.
+By question, please feel free to reach out to jis@dmi.dk.

 ## Project status
-The preprocessing of the data through statistical tools and existing python scripts is done.
-Now, it is looked into how to flag undetected measurement errors using supervied machine learning.
+The work on this project by Franca Bauer stopped in August 2025.
+When it will be picked up and by whom is not clear yet.